ko1/gc_tracer/README.md

 * http://host/gc_tracer - HTML table style page
 * http://host/gc_tracer/text - plain text page

+This Rack middleware supports one custom field *access* to count accesses number.

 You can pass two options.

 * filename: File name of GC Tracer log
-* view_page_path: You can view GC tracer log with this path *if logging_filename is given*.
-You should not use this option on production.
+* view_page_path: You can view GC tracer log with this path *if a logging filename is given* (by an env val or a filename keyword argument).
+You may not use this option on production.

 And also you can pass all options of `GC::Tracer.start_logging`.